IBM/customer_pos_analytics/README.md

 #### Add the data and configuration to the notebook

 Use ``Find and Add Data`` (look for the ``10/01`` icon) and its ``Connections`` tab.
 You must be able to see your database connection created earlier.
-From there you can click ``Insert to Code`` under the 'Data connection' list and add ibm DBR code with connection credentials to the flow.
+From there you can click ``Insert to Code`` under the `Data connection` list and add ibm DBR code with connection credentials to the flow.

 ![png](images/9_insert_dataconn.png)

-Note: If you don't have your own data and configuration files, you can reuse our example in the "Read IoT Sensor data from database" section.
-Look in the /data/iot_sensor_dataset.csv directory for data file.
+Note: If you don't have your own data and configuration files, you can reuse our example in the `Read IoT Sensor data from database` section.
+Look in the `/data/iot_sensor_dataset.csv` directory for data file.

 ![png](images/10_insert_read_data_func.png)